mobizt/Firebase-ESP8266/README.md

 ### Filtering Data

-The quey parameters that can be set through the QueryFilter class.
+To filter or query the data, the following quey parameters are available through the QueryFilter class.

 These parameters are `orderBy`, `limitToFirst`, `limitToLast`, `startAt`, `endAt`, and `equalTo`.